YuliaoGu0331/YuliaoGu0331.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 # Yuliao Gu

-I am an student, majoring in theoratical and applied mechanics, at the Department of Aeronautics and Astronautics, Fudan University.
+I am a student, majoring in theoratical and applied mechanics, at the Department of Aeronautics and Astronautics, Fudan University.

 My personal homepage mainly focuses on my academic career and daily life.
 I hope these things can help you learn more about me.